-Japan’s plastic bag charge kicks in today (Japan Times), mandating that stores now charge consumers for plastic bags.
-It’s not yet an outright ban, but it’s a start!
+Japan’s plastic bag charge kicks in today (Japan Times), July 1, 2020.
+It mandates that stores now charge consumers for plastic bags.
+No, it’s not yet an outright ban.
+But it’s a start!
 And just in time for Plastic Free July.😎 The announcement was made back in November, with the July dated likely motivated by the anticipated (now postponed) Tokyo 2020 Olympics.

 Although behind on the sustainability transition (in terms of energy, plastic consumption, etc.), the Japanese government doesn’t like to look like they’re that behind in comparison to their international compatriots.
 So despite the disposable plastic bans taking effect in around the world, Japan has begrudgingly agreed to a charge.
 It’s not ideal, but I’ll take it!

 It works to raise awareness, and help increase the social conscious over the plastic waste problem (check out this enlightening article from National Geographic).
 In terms of Japan’s commitment to plastic waste reduction, the current Abe government has agreed to a 25% decrease in disposable plastic by 2030.